Get

 • When it comes to training, positive reinforcement techniques should be the mainstay of your approach.
 Shouting and punishments will cause fear and anxiety, which can manifest as aggressive behavior.

-• Schedule health checks with your vet to ensure your dog is receiving the right nutrition, preventive health treatments, and is fit and well.
+• Schedule health checks with a vet to ensure your dog is receiving the right nutrition, preventive health treatments, and is fit and well.
 They can also help you decide when to spay or neuter your dog in order to give them the most health and behavioral benefits, without risking developmental problems.

 • Take your dog to receive behavioral training while it is still a puppy.
 Training can help ensure the dog won’t become aggressive and group training/puppy classes are a great opportunity to introduce your dog to others.
-Your vet can also give you some good training advice.
+The vet can also give you some good training advice.

 Dogster_Website dividers_v1_Jan 18 2024-03